 You can count on us to provide you with a safe place to live, medical attention when needed, emergency notification systems, campus ministries, counseling services and educational programs on important health topics such as relationships, nutrition and substance abuse prevention.

 Work out your stress and restore your mind and body in our state-of-the-art fitness facilities, on the campus walking trails or through all types of recreational and intramural sports, sport clubs and the Community Bike Program.
-Read more about the resources available at SUNY Cortland to help you stay healthy, safe and fit.
+Read more about the health resources available about the resources available at SUNY Cortland to help you stay healthy, safe and fit.

 Hungry?
 Our campus food vendor, Auxiliary Services Corporation (ASC), offers outstanding options.